Dynamic Application Security Testing: The Ultimate Guide

 Security engineers gain an in-depth understanding of the application within the scope of testing.
 They then craft test cases based on various scenarios a malicious user might exploit.
 Test requests sent to the server can be either genuine or carefully crafted, and the server's responses are manually captured with proxy tools.
 This meticulous, application-specific manual testing is instrumental in discovering critical vulnerabilities that may elude automated DAST scans.

-How to Implement DAST in Your Security Application
+How To Implement DAST in Your Security Application

-Define Scope
+Define scope

 Determine the scope of applications to be tested.
 Are you focusing solely on web applications, or does your scope extend to APIs and microservices?
 Specify the environments where DAST scans will be conducted.
 Will testing be limited to pre-production environments or extend to live production systems?
 Exercise caution when scanning live systems to avoid potential disruptions.

-Decide how frequently DAST scans will be performed.
+Decide how frequently DAST assessments will be performed.
 Regular scans are essential for identifying evolving vulnerabilities, but the frequency should align with your application's development and release cycles.
 Consider any regulatory or compliance mandates that dictate the scope of your DAST assessments.
 Ensure that your DAST strategy aligns with these requirements.

 Make sure building a 100% secure app

-Learn moreSet Objectives
+Learn moreSet objectives

-Establish a strategy for managing false positives, as DAST scans may occasionally generate erroneous findings.
+Establish a strategy for managing false positives, as DAST may occasionally generate erroneous findings.
 Define how false positives will be verified and mitigated.

 Decide how DAST will integrate into your existing development and DevOps processes.
 Define workflows for addressing vulnerabilities detected during scans.
 Specify the format and content of DAST reports.
 Ensure that reports are actionable, providing developers with the information they need to remediate vulnerabilities effectively.
 Implement a risk-based approach to prioritize vulnerabilities based on their severity and potential impact on your organization.

-Configure the DAST Tool
+Configure the DAST tool

 Choose a suitable DAST tool based on your application's technology stack and requirements.
 Configure the tool with the necessary parameters, including the target URLs or APIs, authentication credentials, and scan depth

-Create a dedicated testing environment where DAST scans can be performed safely.
+Create a dedicated testing environment where DAST can be performed safely.
 This may include staging or pre-production environments.
 Configure the DAST tool to connect to the target applications and replicate real-world user interactions.

-Integrate DAST scans into your CI/CD pipeline.
+Integrate DAST into your CI/CD pipeline.
 Ideally, initiate scans automatically after code commits or deployments.
 Establish thresholds for scan results, defining criteria for passing or failing a build based on detected vulnerabilities.

-Once the DAST scan is complete, review the scan report generated by the tool.
+Once the DAST assessment is complete, review the scan report generated by the tool.
 This report will detail the vulnerabilities detected during the scan.
 Not all vulnerabilities are equal in severity.
 Prioritize the identified vulnerabilities based on their potential impact and exploitability.
 Focus on addressing critical vulnerabilities first.
 Understand that DAST is not a one-time activity.
 Implement continuous monitoring and periodic rescans to ensure that vulnerabilities are addressed promptly and new issues do not appear.

 When vulnerabilities are detected, create efficient workflows for communication and remediation.
 Implement a streamlined process for developers to access detailed scan reports and guidance on fixing vulnerabilities.